-Old China Hand
+old China Hand

-The story: EC is a Chinese-born German (apparently the son of an official) who is living in China during the period of the Republic.
+The story: in the early 1930s, Chinese-born German Ernst Cordes lives in China.
 It remains unclear what exactly he is doing there, but he is fluent in Mandarin, and he keeps quite a few contacts to the Chinese elite.
-He is what some call an “Old China Hand.
+He is what some call an Old China Hand.

-off for a good start
+off to a good start

 The text starts out with a very nice observation: